Rodro-Kumar/Rodro-Kumar/README.md

 - 💡 Always exploring new technologies to stay ahead.

-- 🌟Fun Fact: I think I go crazy trying to think of something new
+- 🌟Fun Fact: I think I am crazy for coding and trying to learn something new

 <br/>